-I hope if one of my recent postings brought you here, you'll go back and check out some of the old stuff too.
+I hope if one of my recent shorter postings brought you here, you'll go back and check out some of the old stuff too.
 Feedback is awesome; feedback on old stuff is doubly awesome. :)

 Some personal tidbits:

-I'm a cat-lover (like most writers, it seems), and currently live with one very demanding little 14-year old tortie named Abby, believe it or not.
+I'm a cat-lover (like most writers, it seems), and currently live with one very demanding little 15-year old tortie named Abby, believe it or not.
 No, she's not actually named for Ms. Sciuto - she came to me a full three years before the NCIS premiere.
 Call it a happy coincidence!

 I'm a runner.
 After 27 years of sedentary sloth, I put on my shoes again and took up the sport once more.
 Discovering that after 30 seconds I felt like dying was certainly a wake-up call.
 I started back at the very beginning, and worked my way up from there.
 I ran my first marathon on May 3rd, 2014 - The Cincinnati Flying Pig - where I had the great pleasure of meeting my online NCIS pal mamamia1964 in person for the first time.
 I now share my love of running with others as an instructor at The Running Room, and am planning to run a couple more marathons, including the Marine Corps Marathon in Washington, DC in October of 2017.
 Life is good.

 I'm a jazz freak.
 You have no idea how much joy it gave me to learn that our Tony is a Coltrane fan.